ilyagr/diffedit3/README.md

 This is because the editor needs to be recreated to avoid CodeMirror5 bugs.
 The cursor position is preserved.

-### A "focused single-file" view would be nice.
+### Pinned view menu has an ugly scrollbar when the window is narrow.

-It would increase the editor height to the entire window.
-This is mostly some CSS work.
+This has to do with the fact that `<details>` do not seem to support `display: flex`.
+The solution would be to replace `<details>` with a custom implementation.